Rupert D'Oyly Carte: Revitalising the D'Oyly Carte Opera Company

 Carte commissioned new costumes and scenery throughout his proprietorship of the company.
 He engaged Charles Ricketts to redesign The Gondoliers and The Mikado, the costumes for the latter, created in 1926, being retained by all the company's subsequent designers.
-Other redesigns were by Percy Anderson, George Sheringham, Hugo Rumbold and Peter Goffin, a protégé of Carte's daughter, Bridget.
+Other redesigns were by Percy Anderson, Atillio Comelli, George Sheringham, Hugo Rumbold and Peter Goffin, a protégé of Carte's daughter, Bridget.

 For London seasons, Carte often engaged guest conductors, first Geoffrey Toye, then Malcolm Sargent, who examined Sullivan's manuscript scores and purged the orchestral parts of accretions.
 So striking was the orchestral sound produced by Sargent that the press thought he had retouched the scores, and Carte had the pleasant duty of correcting their error.
 In a letter to The Times, he noted that "the details of the orchestration sounded so fresh that some of the critics thought them actually new ... the opera was played last night exactly as written by Sullivan."
 Carte also engaged Harry Norris, who started with the touring company, and then was Toye's assistant before becoming musical director.
 Isidore Godfrey joined the company as assistant musical director in 1925 and became musical director in 1929, remaining in that post until 1968.

 The possibilities of the gramophone appealed to Carte.
 After the First World War he supervised a series of complete recordings of the scores of the operas on the His Master's Voice label, beginning with The Mikado in 1918.
 (Note: Recordings of Gilbert and Sullivan songs had been made as early as the 1890s, and there were several complete or nearly-complete operas recorded in the early years of the twentieth century, not under D'Oyly Carte auspices.)
 The first nine His Master's Voice sets, made between 1918 and 1925, were recorded by the early acoustic process.
 At first, guest singers were chosen who were known for their ability to record well in this technology.
 Later in this series, more of the regular members of the company were featured.
 With the introduction of electrical recording and its greatly improved recording process and sound, a new round of recordings began in 1927.
 For the electrical series, Carte's own singers were mostly used.
 Carte also recognised the potential of radio and worked with the BBC to relay live broadcasts of D'Oyly Carte productions.
 A 1926 relay of part of a Savoy Theatre performance of The Mikado was heard by up to eight million people.
 The London Evening Standard noted that this was "probably the largest audience that has ever heard anything at one time in the history of the world."
 Under Carte, the company continued to make broadcasts during the interwar years.
 In 1932, The Yeomen of the Guard became the first Gilbert and Sullivan opera to be broadcast in its entirety.